-An annual Council calendar is developed and adopted either in the November or December.
+An annual Council calendar is developed according to the calendar year and adopted either in the preceding November or December.
 Council is responsible for taking political decisions in relation to service delivery issues and playing an oversight role.
 Ordinary Council meetings occur once per quarter.
 Council met 28 January,29 April 29 July 2022,28 October 2022.
+In 2023 they met on the 27th January and the 28th of April.

 Special Council meetings are only convened whenever there is an urgent issue that needs to be discussed and a decision taken.
-In 2022 meetings were held on the 28^{th of} February, 31 March, 31 May and 30 August 2022.
+In 2022 meetings were held on the 28th of February, 31 March, 31 May and 30 August 2022.In 2023 meetings were held on the 27th February, 31 March and 31 May.